chloetanlimco/capitalonedeliverable/README.md

 ## Running the Program
 Open folder in the command line and run: `python main.py` or `py main.py`

+Go to `localhost:5000` on your choice of web browser

 ### Resources used: